pixelhumain/communecter/docs/specs/rocketChatIntegration.md

 	- open to suggestions ???

 ## Use cases
+- Login will be transparent between our panels
+- RC notifications should also be hooked up with our notification system or the other way around
 - a user can go on any users page and start a discussion, identicall to a P2P converstaion in RC
 	- the conversation is not accessible to other users
 - ELEMENTs always have group or people associated